 Secret spots, hidden gems and fun things to do!
 We’re finally spilling our top secret information on living in Hong Kong

 Whether you’re a party person or a homebody, Hong Kong has so much to offer, including a variety of karaoke bars, dive bars and local markets.
 And if you want to scout out interesting locations, avoid busy situations and find hidden-away spots in the city, we felt it only right to share some of our personal favourites.
-So here are 22 useful tips and hacks for you and your friends who are living in Hong Kong, pass them on!
+So here are some useful tips and hacks for you and your friends who are living in Hong Kong, pass them on!

 Tips you need to know if you’re living in Hong Kong